Iris-Smok/JoyfulBookstore-PP5/TESTING.md

 </p>

 5. As a store owner I can edit/delete products so that I can make sure the website is up to date
-    - Store Owner can edit/delete products directly from Admin panel or from All Books page and Book Detail page
+    - Store Owner can edit/delete products from All Books page and Book Detail page

 <p align="center">
 <img src="assets/documents/README_docs/user-story-testing/epic-admin/edit-delete-book-admin.png" width="800" height="100%">